Lawrence of Arabia (film): Filming

-The film's production was frequently delayed because shooting commenced without a finished script.
-Wilson quit early in the production and the playwright Beverley Cross worked on the script in the interim before Bolt took over, although none of Cross's material made it to the film.
-When Bolt was arrested for taking part in an anti-nuclear weapons demonstration, Spiegel had to persuade him to sign a recognisance of good behaviour to be released from jail and continue working on the script.

 The Mudéjar pavilion of the Parque de María Luisa in Seville appeared as Damascus.

 O'Toole was not used to riding camels and found the saddle to be uncomfortable.
 During a break in filming, he bought a piece of foam rubber at a market and added it to his saddle.
 Many of the extras copied the idea and sheets of the foam can be seen on many of the horse and camel saddles.
 The Bedouin nicknamed O'Toole Abu-'Isfanj (أبو إسفنج), meaning "Father of the Sponge".
 During the filming of the Aqaba scene, O'Toole was nearly killed when he fell from his camel, but it stood over him, preventing the extras' horses from trampling him.
 Coincidentally, a very similar mishap befell the real Lawrence at the Battle of Abu El Lissal in 1917.

 Super Panavision technology was used to shoot the film, meaning that spherical lenses were used instead of anamorphic ones, and the image was exposed on a 65 mm negative, then printed onto a 70 mm positive to leave room for the soundtracks.
 Rapid cutting was more disturbing on the wide screen, so film makers had to apply longer and more fluid takes.
 Shooting such a wide ratio produced some unwanted effects during projection, such as a peculiar "flutter" effect, a blurring of certain parts of the image.
 To avoid the problem, the director often had to modify blocking, giving the actor a more diagonal movement, where the flutter was less likely to occur.
 Lean was asked whether he could handle CinemaScope: "If one had an eye for composition, there would be no problem."
 O'Toole did not share Lawrence's love of the desert and stated in an interview "I loathe it".